eskildsf/kismetclient/README.md

 interactive session between the official client and server using wireshark.

-This software is developed using Python 2.7 and the master branch of Kismet.
-It may also work on Python 2.6 and earlier versions of Kismet, but ymmv.
-Please open tickets for bugs using github.
+This software is developed to work with Python 3.
+Please open a ticket if it somehow doesn't.